brightly-salty/qbcanon/literature/world.md

 - Lorenzo is sent to run land at Cocuya.
 - Most of his wealth is left to Padilla.

+#### Octavio Paz

+The Labyrinth of Solitude

+The Bow and the Lyre

+Sunstone

+- 584 lines, one for each day of the Aztec calendar

 ### Nigeria

+#### Chinua Achebe

+Things Fall Apart

+"An Image of Africa"

+A Man of the People

 #### Ngozi Adichie